Jerald-tonmoy-dias/react-nice-select-tsx/README.md

-# React NiceSelect
+# React Nice Select TSX

-React NiceSelect is a customizable, lightweight, and easy-to-use dropdown select component for React and Next.js.
-It is inspired by the jQuery Nice Selector but built specifically for React applications.
+React Nice Select TSX is a customizable, lightweight, and easy-to-use dropdown select component for React and Next.js.
+It is inspired by the jQuery Nice Selector but built specifically for React/next js Typscript applications.
 This component removes any dependencies on jQuery and offers a simple and clean alternative for creating select dropdowns in your React projects.

 # Installation

 To use React NiceSelect in your project, you can install it via npm :

-     npm install react-nice-select
+     npm install react-nice-select-tsx

 **Make sure to also import the required stylesheet `nice-select.css` into your project.**

-    @import  'react-nice-select/nice-select.css';
+    @import  'react-nice-select-tsx/nice-select.css';
-    @import  NiceSelect from "react-nice-select/NiceSelect";
+    @import  NiceSelect from "react-nice-select-tsx/NiceSelect";

 # Usage

     import React from 'react';
-    import NiceSelect from "react-nice-select/NiceSelect";
+    import NiceSelect from "react-nice-select-tsx/NiceSelect";
-    import "react-nice-select/nice-select.css";
+    import "react-nice-select-tsx/nice-select.css";

     const YourComponent: React.FC = () => {
       const options: Option[] = [